radareorg/radare2-book/introduction/overview.md

 ###rahash2

-Implementation of a block-based rahash for small text strings or large disks, supporting multiple algorithms like md4, md5, crc16, crc32, sha1, sha256, sha384, sha512, par, xor, xorpair, mod255, hamdist or entropy.
+An implementation of a block-based hash.
+From small text strings to large disks, rahash2 supports multiple algorithms, including MD4, MD5, CRC16, CRC32, SHA1, SHA256, SHA384, SHA512, par, xor, xorpair, mod255, hamdist, or entropy.

-It can be used to check the integrity of or track changes between big files, memory dumps or disks.
+rahash2 can be used to check the integrity of, or track changes to, big files, memory dumps, and disks.

 ###radiff2

-Binary diffing utility implementing multiple algorithms.
-Supports byte-level or delta diffing for binary files and code-analysis diffing to find changes in basic code blocks from radare code analysis or IDA ones using the idc2rdb rsc script.
+A binary diffing utility that implements multiple algorithms.
+It supports byte-level or delta diffing for binary files, and code-analysis diffing to find changes in basic code blocks from the radare code analysis, or from the IDA analysis using the rsc idc2rdb  script.

 ###rafind2

-rafind2 is a program to find byte patterns in files
+A program to find byte patterns in a file.

 ###ragg2

-Ragg2 is a frontend for r_egg.
-It's used to compile programs into tiny binaries for x86-32/64 and ARM.
+A frontend for r_egg. ragg2 compiles programs into tiny binaries for x86, x86-64, and ARM.

 ###rarun2

-Rarun2 is used as a launcher for running programs with different environment, arguments, permissions, directories and overridden default file descriptors.
-It can be useful for :
+A launcher for running programs with a different environment, arguments, permissions, directories, and overridden, default file descriptors. rarun2 is useful for:

-* Crackme
+* Crackmes
 * Fuzzing
-* Test suite
+* Test suites